CFFinch62/Project-Euler-IDE/README.md

 - Automatic loading of required data files
 - Support for multiple problems using the same data file
 - Helper methods for loading and processing data
+- All support files below are already available, no dwonloading needed

 Supported data files:
 - `triangle.txt` (Problem 67)